NCBI-Hackathons/Epigenomics_CWL/CODE_OF_CONDUCT.md

 # Code of Conduct

 ## Shorter version
-SCoWL is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, age, race, or religion.
+This project is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, age, race, or religion.
 We do not tolerate harassment of participants in any form.
-This code of conduct applies to all SCoWL spaces, including the GitHub and Gitter, both online and off.
+This code of conduct applies to project spaces, including the GitHub and Gitter, both online and off.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the RESPONSE TEAM.

-Some SCoWL spaces may have additional rules in place, which will be made clearly available to participants.
+Some project spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

 ## Longer version
-SCoWL is dedicated to providing a harassment-free experience for everyone.
+The project team is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all SCoWL spaces, including [give a list of your spaces, eg "our mailing lists and IRC channel"], both online and off.
+This code of conduct applies to all project spaces, including [give a list of your spaces, eg "our mailing lists and IRC channel"], both online and off.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the RESPONSE TEAM.

-Some SCoWL spaces may have additional rules in place, which will be made clearly available to participants.
+Some project spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

 Harassment includes: